 Device Information: We may collect information about the type of computer (hardware and operating system version) or mobile device you are using to access our services.

 Log files: When you use our services, we may automatically log certain information about your use of the services.
 This information may include how you use the service, your internet protocol address, your search query, the date and time of your query and referrer URL.

 How we use the information collected

 We use a range of security measures both procedural and technical to safeguard and protect your personal information against unauthorized access, theft and loss.
 You can read more about this here.

 Accessing and modifying your personal information

-If you registered to use the TinEye services, we provide you with tools to access, modify or delete your personal information.
+If you registered to use any of the TinEye services, we provide you with tools to access, modify or delete your personal information.
 You can do this at any time by going to your account profile.

 223 Queen Street East